📝 Food safety and HACCP · ⏱️ 3 min read

 ⚠️ Note:

-Even if you're insured, insurance often doesn't cover all damage.
+Even with insurance, you're not fully covered.
 Reputation damage and lost revenue are usually your responsibility.

 Common HACCP mistakes

-A bistro checked the refrigerator but didn't write anything down.
+A bistro checked their refrigerator but didn't write anything down.
 During an NVWA inspection, they couldn't prove they were doing their job properly.

 • Warning + re-inspection costs: €500